Nevada Medicaid Eligibility for Long Term Care: Income & Asset Limits

 Countable vs. Non-Countable Income

 Nearly all income that a Medicaid applicant receives is counted towards eligibility.
 This includes employment wages, alimony payments, pension payments, Social Security Disability Income, Social Security Income, IRA withdrawals, and stock dividends.
 Nationally, Holocaust restitution payments are not counted as income.
-Furthermore, in NV, the VA Aid & Attendance and Housebound Allowance, which is above and beyond the Basic VA Pension, does not count as income.
+Furthermore, in NV, the VA Aid & Attendance and Housebound Allowance, which is above and beyond the Basic VA Pension, is not counted.

 Treatment of Income for a Couple